-Critical Access Hospitals' Community Benefit Activities: An Updated Review
+CAHs' Community Benefit Activities: An Updated Review (FMT Briefing Paper #40)

 Critical Access Hospitals, Flex Program, Community Benefit, CHNA, CAH, FMT, rural, hospitals

-This Briefing Paper, a companion to Briefing Paper #39, examines community benefit data from the IRS Form 990, Return of Organization Exempt from Income Tax filings for a sample of 50 tax-exempt CAHs to understand how these hospitals are fulfilling their community benefit obligations and to describe the composition of their community benefit spending patterns.
+The Medicare Rural Hospital Flexibility (Flex) Program supports the development of local systems of care with Critical Access Hospitals (CAHs) as the hubs, and the development of initiatives to address local population health priorities.
+This view of CAHs as central resources in rural health systems is consistent with the Internal Revenue Services’ (IRS) ongoing efforts to hold tax-exempt (501(c)3) hospitals, including tax-exempt CAHs, accountable for addressing the unmet needs of their communities through implementation of the IRS’ community benefit reporting framework in 2007 and the Affordable Care Act (ACA)-mandated community health needs assessment (CHNA) and financial assistance requirements.
+Many community benefit and hospital experts view these regulatory requirements as an opportunity to encourage tax-exempt hospitals to leverage their spending in these areas to improve the health of their communities.
+This brief examines community benefit data from the IRS Form 990, Return of Organization Exempt from Income Tax filings for a sample of 50 tax-exempt CAHs to understand how these hospitals are fulfilling their community benefit obligations and to describe the composition of their community benefit spending patterns.
 This brief updates the Flex Monitoring Team’s (FMT) prior study of the community benefit activities of CAHs and identifies opportunities for CAHs to strengthen their portfolio and reporting of community benefit activities.
 It also discusses how state Flex programs can support CAHs in meeting their community benefit obligations and address potential gaps in their compliance with the ACA-mandated CHNA financial assistance and billing requirements.

 - Over 94 percent of community benefit expenditures for the study Critical Access Hospitals (CAHs) was for direct patient care activities, compared to less than 6 percent for community-focused (e.g., community education or health improvement) activities.